REflecting on my experience as an intern & Person Of Color @ Microsoft

 - From “Working at a tech company as a person of color” on LinkedIn

-These articles were published on LinkedIn and Medium, and they’ve been picked up by the Career and Internship Center at the University of Washington.
+These articles were published on LinkedIn and Medium, and they’ve been picked up by the Career and Internship Center at the University of Washington and adapted for other platforms.
 Sharing my story makes me proud to represent my program, Human Centered Design and Engineering, in the process.

 Ultimately, being at Microsoft was an exercise in bringing all of myself to the table, and writing these articles was an opportunity to reflect on my identity as a person of color at Microsoft and share the things I was learning through conversations with engineers, researchers, and designers at the company.